-- The guided inquiry approach is used throughout all disciplines. - We follow district instructional programs such as Balanced Literacy based on the Fountas and Pinnell framework and Calendar Math. - Teachers plan and implement a variety of approaches including using higherorder thinking, problem-basked learning, and the project approach. - Students are encouraged to create their own questions for learning. - Teachers plan for a variety of learning styles, modes, and rates of learning. - Graphic organizers are widely used. - A variety of grouping for tasks is used for short and long-term assignments, including individual work, pairs, small group, and whole group learning. - Teachers plan activities for hands-on learning. - Teachers provide opportunities for students to construct meaning as they learn by discovery. - Teachers differentiate instruction by creating a reasonable range of approaches in order to adapt to students' differences. - Our faculty is deemed "Highly Qualified."
+- The guided inquiry approach is used throughout all disciplines. - We follow district instructional programs such as Balanced Literacy based on the Fountas and Pinnell framework and a writing approach based on the Lucy Calkins framework. - Teachers plan and implement a variety of approaches including using higherorder thinking, problem-based learning, and the project approach. - Students are encouraged to create their own questions for learning. - Teachers plan for a variety of learning styles, modes, and rates of learning. - Graphic organizers are widely used. - A variety of grouping for tasks is used for short and long-term assignments, including individual work, pairs, small group, and whole group learning. - Teachers plan activities for hands-on learning. - Teachers provide opportunities for students to construct meaning as they learn by discovery. - Teachers differentiate instruction by creating a reasonable range of approaches in order to adapt to students' differences. - Our faculty is deemed "Highly Qualified."